 - Detoxify or Die classic book by Sherry Rogers, MD

-MERCURY – Other than radioactive materials, this metal is the most toxic.
+MERCURY – Other than radioactive materials, this metal may be the most toxic.
 There is so much loose in our environment that we must be cautious about what fish to eat.
 Other controllable exposures are in dental materials and vaccinations.
+As noted above, now in processed foods and high fructose corn syrup.

 - Moms against mercury (note: services that rank website safety often give poor ratings to sites fighting the status quo.)